 - Your browser does not fully support CSS or all the CSS selectors you need (older browsers such as IE, for example, doesn't support all CSS selectors)

 - You need to do a task that only an XPath would support (finding an element by moving back up the DOM)

 XPath is an XML path language, and is a query language that is used to select nodes from an XML document.
-Finding elements based on their XPath ID generally works very well and is flexible.
+Finding elements based on their XPath expression generally works very well and is flexible.
 XPath expressions look very similar to the ones you would see when working with a traditional computer file system.
 However, there are areas where using this as a main locator strategy can be hindered by its slow performance.

 One of the main differentiators between XPath and CSS is that with XPath, you can search elements both forwards and backwards in the DOM hierarchy, whereas CSS only operates in the forward direction.
 What this means is that with XPath, you could locate parent elements by using child elements.
-However, across almost all the browsers, nested sibling traversal and table traversal done via XPath ID's is expensive.
+However, across almost all the browsers, nested sibling traversal and table traversal done with XPath expressions is expensive.